 For all the parents out there, if little Nancy doesn’t want to be a Doctor, and little Timmy wants to be a fireman, that rocks!
 Immediately go out and celebrate over a vintage bottle of Chateauneuf du Pape knowing your children will be financially secure.
 I seriously wouldn’t fret about whatever career path they choose.
 There are so many different ways to make good money, chances are high your children will do just fine.

 There’s more money out there than we can imagine.
-You may not have had the grades to enter that top law school to get that big corporate lawyer gig at Wachtell Lipton, but that’s ok.
-There are tons of jobs out there that will pay you a lot of money, provided you stick with it for the long haul.
+Here’s how to make six figures a year at almost any age doing almost anything.
 After realizing the plethora of opportunities out there, I rest easy knowing that Americans will earn their way out of this recession, and spend like the wind once more.